 A heart attack is often announced

-A heart attack comes - supposedly - out of the blue.
+A heart attack comes out of the blue.
 Cold sweat, chest pain, fear of death.
-He meets you in the middle of life, and you're completely unprepared.
+He meets you in the middle of life, and you're unprepared.
 At least that's how it is still described in books and films.
 According to new medical findings, this does not reflect reality.
-Firstly, the symptoms are often very different, and secondly, in the last six months before a heart attack, there are crucial signs.
+First, the symptoms are often very different, and second, in the last six months before a heart attack, there are crucial signs.

-If one were to recognize these and react correctly, this would save many people's lives.
+If one were to recognize these and react properly, this would save many people's lives.

-Heart attack is when one of the coronary arteries that supply the heart muscle with blood is more or less completely closed by a plug.
-Thus, no or hardly any blood reaches the heart.
+Heart attack is when one of the coronary arteries that supply the heart muscle with blood is closed by a plug.
+Thus, no or rarely any blood reaches the heart.
 Parts of the heart tissue then die.
 The cause: fatty, calcified deposits close the coronary arteries.
-According to new findings, vascular damage caused by an aggressive metabolic product, homocysteine, is also significantly involved and also leads to scarring and narrowing of the vessels.
+According to new findings, vascular damage caused by an aggressive metabolic product, homocysteine, is also involved and also leads to scarring and narrowing of the vessels.

 However, the heart vessels do not close up overnight, but take decades to do so.
-Most of the time there are no symptoms, which is why patients at risk of myocardial infarction often do not know anything about the impending disaster.
-Up to now it was thought that this unsuspectingness would last until the unexpected heart attack.
-Recently, however, we have seen the following signs:
+Most of the time there are no symptoms, which is why patients at risk of myocardial infarction rarely know anything about the impending disaster.
+Up to now this not knowing would last until the unexpected heart attack.
+But we have seen the following signs:

-Respiratory distress: Those who suddenly become inexplicably short of breath should urgently have this examined by their doctor.
+Respiratory distress: Those who suddenly become short of breath should have this examined by their doctor at once.
 Patients with shortness of breath are four times more likely to have a heart attack.

 Sleep disorders, mental stress and depression: These feelings are also more frequent before a heart attack.
 It has long been known that negative stress and a hostile attitude to life increase the risk of a heart attack just as much as cigarette smoking, for example.
-According to new findings, there is also an inverse relationship, especially among men: probably because they are not as efficient in the last few months before a heart attack, they feel more stressed and depressed.
-And this is then an additional indication of a threatening heart event.
+According to new findings, there is also an inverse relationship, among men: because they are not as efficient in the last few months before a heart attack, they feel more stressed and depressed.
+And this indicates a threatening heart event.

 The main symptom, chest pain, which has been the main symptom to date, is still the highest alarm level, even after new findings.
-Especially if the chest pain shows up as follows:
+If the chest pain shows up:

-Chest pain is diffuse, so it is not possible to say exactly where it is.
+Chest pain is diffuse, so it is not possible to say where it is.

 He radiates in shoulders and arms.